sabdelkhaliq/myreads-book-cataloging-system/README.md

 - Using terminal navigate to the project folder you cloned and type
     - $ npm update
     - $ npm install
+- Open a web browser and go to http://localhost:3001/

 ### Create React App